 Without a soul, what’s the goal?

-Completely discarding the previous history from a brand, a move we’ve seen in literal form when a brand wipes out their Instagram, is equivalent to “throwing the baby out with the bathwater” and expression that serves as a warning to be careful not to throw out something valuable by mistake from laziness or oversight.
+Completely discarding the previous history from a brand, a move we’ve seen in literal form when a brand wipes out their Instagram, is equivalent to “throwing the baby out with the bathwater” an expression that serves as a warning to be careful not to throw out something valuable by mistake from laziness or oversight.
 A brand that tries to cover up or completely replace their original customer archetype instead of evolve with them is ignoring their original perceived value and the motivation the customer has to buy.
 Assuming that people will simply follow a name into eternity even when the value behind the name has been hollowed out is shortsighted and unsustainable.

 YSL, Balenciaga, and Versace are examples of heritage brands that have deleted their social accounts or content to represent a new era of the brand.